 Figure 1 – The Seagull Entourage mini jumbo

 Seagull (by Godin) produces some of the finest acoustic guitars for under $500.
-The Seagull Entourage Mini Jumbo is currently priced at $349.
+The Seagull Entourage Mini Jumbo is currently priced around $400.
 Not bad at all.

 This guitar was hand crafted in LaPatrie, Qu’bec Canada.
 Lets take a look at the features: